 From our offices in Pittsburgh, Ference & Associates practices intellectual property law in a variety of industries for local, regional, national and global companies.
-Our attorneys and agents are trained in the areas of science and engineering and all have technical degrees.
+All of our attorneys and agents have technical degrees, and are trained in the areas of science and engineering.
 We have prepared and prosecuted patents, trademarks and copyrights across a broad array of technical areas.
 A description of these technical areas appears below:

-Computers have gone from being the purview of researchers and hobbyists to being ubiquitous.
-The number of patent applications and prosecutions reflect this change – in fact, computer technology accounted for more recent patent applications than any other sector tracked by the World Intellectual Property Organization.
+The number of patent applications and prosecutions has dramatically increased over the past decade – in fact, computer technology accounted for more recent patent applications than any other sector tracked by the World Intellectual Property Organization.
 With the rise of smartphones, tablets and the application of computer technology in everything from automobiles to household appliances, we expect this trend to continue and are uniquely positioned to work in this fast-moving field.

 The chemical patent process is complex and our clients benefit greatly from our expertise.
 With patents relating to everything from life sciences to basic consumer products, having the knowledge to navigate the complicated nature of chemistry is essential.
 Our team is well versed in chemical engineering and has years of experience in the chemical patent process.